textpattern/textpattern/sites/README.txt

     http://example.com/admin

 -------------------------------
-Step 3: Secure the Installation
+Step 3: Secure the installation
 -------------------------------

-For security reasons, you should remove the Setup directory once setup has completed.
+For security reasons, you should remove the 'Setup' directory once setup has completed.

 Remove both of the following: